 This experience doesn’t have to be via a formal, paid placement in a large organisation.
 Employers can be just as impressed by students who have initiated their own work or volunteer work either in and around their community or by taking part in University / College activities.

 Remember also that during these current times it will be more difficult to secure traditional experiences but that law firms will be interested if you have done volunteering during the pandemic, found and online job, managed to secure temporary work in a retailer or anything similar.
-These are all ways to show your initiatve and your resilience.
+These are all ways to show your initiative and your resilience.
 Don't forget that the Careers Service also has a full programme of virtual Summer and Micro work experiences and other programmes to help you develop appropriate skills.

-You might like to apply to the one of the Bonevero Institute's Student Fellowships - these are open to final year undergraduates, law alumni (within 12 months of leaving), graduate law students or graduate students of other disciplines who hold undergraduate law degrees.
+You might like to apply to the one of the Bonavero Institute's Student Fellowships - these are open to final year undergraduates, law alumni (within 12 months of leaving), graduate law students or graduate students of other disciplines who hold undergraduate law degrees.

 7. Extend your network